nmaiti/fzf_cscope.vim/README.md

 ### **key mappings**

 Search options:
-"'s'   symbol: find all references to the token under cursor "'g'   global: find global definition(s) of the token under cursor "'c'   calls:  find all calls to the function name under cursor "'t'   text:   find all instances of the text under cursor "'e'   egrep:  egrep search for the word under cursor "'f'   file:   open the filename under cursor
+'s'   symbol: find all references to the token under cursor 'g'   global: find global definition(s) of the token under cursor 'c'   calls:  find all calls to the function name under cursor 't'   text:   find all instances of the text under cursor 'e'   egrep:  egrep search for the word under cursor 'f'   file:   open the filename under cursor
-"'i'   includes: find files that include the filename under cursor "'d'   called: find functions that function under cursor calls "'a'   Assigned: Assigned to this symbol
+'i'   includes: find files that include the filename under cursor 'd'   called: find functions that function under cursor calls 'a'   Assigned: Assigned to this symbol

 ```shell
 <Leader>k<search option key>  ------- search word/file under the current cursor